zahrasadat9/I-just-want-to-do-it-/README.md

 # I-just-want-to-do-it-
-quick ways to do simple things. when I don't want to deep into dive and hust do the damn thing :)
+quick ways to do simple things. when I don't want to deep into dive and just do the damn thing :)